A reservoir of timescales in random neural networks: Introduction

 \section{Introduction}

 Experimental evidence shows that the temporal activity of many physical and biological systems exhibits fluctuations simultaneously varying over a large range of timescales.
 In condensed matter physics for example, spin glasses typically exhibit aging and relaxation effects whose timescales span several orders of magnitude \cite{bouchaud1992weak}.
-In biological systems, metabolic networks of E. coli generate fluxes rate with a power-law distribution \cite{almaas_barbasi2004metabolic_flux_ecoli,emmerling2002metabolic}.
-And yeast cultures release gases in frequency distributions that reveal activity across many orders of magnitude \cite{roussel2007yeast_chaos_observation}, endowing them with robust and flexible responses to the environment \cite{aon2008yeast_scalefree}.
+In biological systems, metabolic networks of E. coli generate fluxes with a power-law distribution \lm{of rates} \cite{almaas_barbasi2004metabolic_flux_ecoli,emmerling2002metabolic}. \lm{Gas release in yeast cultures exhibit frequency distributions spanning} many orders of magnitude \cite{roussel2007yeast_chaos_observation}, endowing them with robust and flexible responses to the environment \cite{aon2008yeast_scalefree}.

 In the mammalian brain, a hierarchy of timescales in the activity of single neurons is observed across different cortical areas from occipital to frontal regions \cite{murray2014hierarchy,siegle2019survey,gao2020neuronal}.
-Moreover, neurons within the same local circuit exhibit a large range of timescales from milliseconds to minutes \cite{bernacchia2011reservoir,cavanagh2016autocorrelation}.
+Moreover, neurons within the same local circuit exhibit a large range of timescales from milliseconds to minutes \lm{\cite{bernacchia2011reservoir,cavanagh2016autocorrelation,miri2011spatial}}.
 This heterogeneity of neuronal timescales was observed in awake animals during periods of ongoing activity, in the absence of external stimuli or behavioral tasks, suggesting that multiple timescales of neural activity may be an intrinsic property of recurrent cortical circuits.
 Recent studies highlighted the benefits of leveraging computations on multiple timescales when performing complex tasks in primates \cite{iigaya2019deviation} as well as in artificial neural networks \cite{perez2021neural}.
 However, the neural mechanisms underlying the emergence of multiple timescales are not yet understood.
 We suggest here such mechanism.

-We focus on random neuronal networks whose units are recurrently connected, with couplings that are chosen randomly.
-In our model, each network unit represents a functional cluster of cortical neurons with similar response properties.
-We interpret the unit's self-coupling as evident to the cluster size and the recurrent coupling strength of its neurons.
-In the case where the self-couplings are zero or weak (order $1/\sqrt{N}$), random networks are known to undergo a phase transition from silence to chaos when the variance of the random couplings exceeds a critical value \cite{sompolinsky1988chaos}.
-When the self-couplings are strong (order 1) and are all equal, a third phase appears featuring multiple stable fixed points accompanied by long transient activity \cite{merav2014clusters}.
-In all these cases, all network units exhibit the same intrinsic timescale, estimated from their autocorrelation function.